 Below are some resources you can use to start exploring the Catholic Church on your own terms.
 Like any religion, exploring the links below will help you begin to get a glimpse of what the Church teaches and believes, and how being Catholic impacts our lives, but it takes a lifetime to fully understand the Faith!
 If you have any questions or would like to look at what the next steps are in becoming Catholic, please contact Shirley McDermott at smcdermott@ourladyofloreto.org or 303.414.2255.

-— From the Archdiocese of Denver website—archden.org — (“Our Faith”)
+— From the Archdiocese of Denver website—archden.org — (“The Catholic Faith”)

-From the Archdiocese of Denver website—archden.org— (“Our Faith”)
+From the Archdiocese of Denver website—archden.org— (“The Catholic Faith”)

 EWTN plays an important role in Catholic education.
 Whether you’re seeking to strengthen your faith or striving to increase your devotion, you’ll find a wealth of credible resources, from historical Faith documents to guidance on current Catholic issues.